Emory University Hospital

-Emory University Hospital is a 733-bed facility in Atlanta, Georgia, specializing in the care of acutely ill adults.
+Emory University Hospital is an 853-bed hospital in Atlanta, Georgia, specializing in the care of acutely ill adults.
 Emory University Hospital is staffed exclusively by Emory University School of Medicine faculty who also are members of The Emory Clinic.
 The hospital is renowned as one of the nation's leaders in cardiology and cardiac surgery, oncology, transplantation, ophthalmology, and the neurosciences.

 History

 Emory University Hospital's history dates back over a century.
 In March 1904, its predecessor, Wesley Memorial Hospital, was chartered with 50 beds.
 The hospital was housed in a downtown Atlanta mansion that had been spared from destruction by General Sherman's army during the Civil War.

 By November 1922, the hospital had grown too large for its quarters and moved to its current DeKalb County site on the Emory University campus.
 The new 275-bed facility was a gift of Asa G. Candler, philanthropist and founder of The Coca-Cola Company.

 In the mid-1930s, its name was changed to Emory University Hospital.
 The university and the hospital bear the name of Bishop John Emory, who presided at a meeting of the Georgia Methodist Conference in 1834 when delegates decided to establish a Methodist college in Georgia.

 The City of Atlanta annexed Emory University effective January 1, 2018.
 Prior to the annexation, the hospital was in an unincorporated area, statistically in the Druid Hills census-designated place.